Moses-Saunders Power Dam: Floods and pollution

 Flooding and pollution have affected fish populations on the river and in Lake St. Lawrence.
 Northern Pike, Walleye, Muskellunge, Lake Sturgeon and American eel have been affected.
 The loss of spawning grounds is also believed to have contributed to drops in their populations.
 Recent efforts have stabilized or increased much of the populations.
 In the early 1970s, a ladder was created from a decommissioned ice sluce at R.H.
 Saunders Generating Station designed for juvenile American Eels to head upriver, across the generating station.
 At 521 ft long and 95 ft high, it was the only one in North America and the tallest in the world at the time.
 By 2009, it had been upgraded and extended 984 ft in length.
 OPG maintains a trap and transport program with local commercial fisherman for downstream migration.
 From 2006 to 2011, approximately four million young eels crossed into the upper St. Lawrence River and Lake Ontario.

 Power produced by the dam was the primary reason that General Motors, Reynolds Metals and the Aluminum Company of America opened factories in the area.
-These factories generated severe pollution on the river and are now Superfund clean-up sites.
+These factories generated severe pollution on the river.
+In 1984, Superfund added the General Motors site to its list of clean-up sites, due to the pollution from various chemicals, including polychlorinated biphenyls, VOCs, and phenols.

 New York and Ontario have instituted programs to improve the local environment around the reservoir and its water quality.
 The U.S. programs were mainly instituted after the power station was re-licensed for 50 years on October 23, 2003.

 R.H.
 Saunders Generating Station controls its environmental initiative by conducting studies, improving habitats, and coordinating electricity production during spawning seasons.
 In the summer of 2016, Bird Studies Canada installed a MOTUS tracking system at R.H.
 Saunders Generating Station that tracks the migration of 85 species of birds, bats, and large insects.